-- # Deemed interested by virtue of shareholdings held by persons connected pursuant to Section 8 of the Companies - held through Citigroup Nominees (Asing) Sdn.
+- 1. Deemed interested by virtue of shareholdings held by persons connected pursuant to Section 8 of the Companies Act 2016 ("the Act"). - 2.
+Deemed interested by virtue of shareholdings held by persons connected and of his shareholdings in Harmony Chime Sdn.
+Bhd. pursuant to Section 8 of the Act. - 3.
+Held through Citigroup Nominees (Asing) Sdn.
 Bhd.
-Exempt An for Bank of Singapore Limited. - Appointed with effect from 23 February 2021.
+Exempt An for Bank of Singapore Limited. - 4.
+Appointed with effect from 23 February 2021. - 5.
+Appointed with effect from 25 May 2021.